-The Inspector does NOT try to determine whether or not any aspect of the property complies with any past, present or future codes (such as building codes, electrical codes, fuel codes, fire codes, etc.), regulations, laws, by-laws, ordinances or other regulatory requirements.
+Home Inspectors do NOT determine whether or not any aspect of the property complies with past or present codes (such as building codes, electrical codes, fuel codes, fire codes, etc.), regulations, laws, by-laws, ordinances or other regulatory requirements.
+Codes change regularly, and most homes will not comply with current codes.